vinnie-kaboom/ansible-api/README.md

 ## Configuration

-You can configure the application using either environment variables or a `config.cfg` file.
-Environment variables take precedence over the config file.

-### Environment Variables
+The application is configured using environment variables.
 Copy the example environment file and update the values:

 ```bash
 cp .env.example .env